-- publicly available.
-Reference should be made to Planning Practice Guidance for further advice on public availability.5 - 2.23 The SDLP is in line with the more detailed Planning Practice Guidance (PPG) with respect to viability and decision-making.6 Applicants should have full regard to this advice, in addition to complying with the SDLP.
-PPG makes clear that under no circumstances will the price paid for land be a relevant justification for failing to accord with relevant policies in the plan (Paragraph 011 Reference ID: 10-011-20180724). - 2.24 The starting point for a viability appraisal is to establish the 'residual land value' (RLV) for the site being developed.
+- 2.26 The SDLP is in line with the more detailed Planning Practice Guidance (PPG) with respect to viability and decision-making.9 Applicants should have full regard to this advice, in addition to complying with the SDLP.
+PPG makes clear that under no circumstances will the price paid for land be a relevant justification for failing to accord with relevant policies in the plan (Paragraph 011 Reference ID: 10-011-20180724). - 2.27 The starting point for a viability appraisal is to establish the 'residual land value' (RLV) for the site being developed.
 This is the amount that the developer can afford to pay for the development site, once all reasonable costs have been met.
 It is the difference between the value of the completed development on the one hand, and the overall cost of the development on the other.
 Figure 2 shows in a simplified form how this calculation works.